marberts/piar/cran-comments.md

 ## Test environments

-- local Ubuntu 20.04 installation, R 4.5.3
+- local Ubuntu 24.04 installation, R 4.6.1
+- mac-builder (devel and release)
-- win-builder (devel)
+- win-builder (devel, release, and old-release)

 ## R CMD check results

-There were no ERRORs or WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+NOTE about spelling mistake in DESCRIPTION is a false positive.

 ## Downstream dependencies